linxid/Focus-DETR-mindspore/README.md

 Focus-DETR is a model that focuses attention on more informative tokens for a better trade-off between computation efficiency and model accuracy.
 Compared with the state-of-the-art sparse transformed-based detector under the same setting, our Focus-DETR gets comparable complexity while achieving 50.4AP (+2.2) on COCO.

-> [Paper](https://openreview.net/pdf?id=iuW96ssPQX): Less is More: Focus Attention for Efficient DETR.
+> Paper: Less is More: Focus Attention for Efficient DETR.
-> Dehua Zheng*,  Wenhui Dong*, Hailin Hu, Xinghao Chen, Yunhe Wang.
+> Dehua Zheng,  Wenhui Dong, Hailin Hu, Xinghao Chen, Yunhe Wang.

 ## [Model architecture](#contents)